lruepke/HTF_lecture/Summer2025/source/lectures/L04/FirstCase.rst

     runTimeModifiable true;
     libs
     (
         "libHydrothermalBoundaryConditions.so"
-        "libHydroThermoPhysicalModels.so"
     );

 The solver we are using is called HydrothermalSinglePhaseDarcyFoam_xThermo.
-In addition, we are including two libraries "libHydrothermalBoundaryConditions.so"; these are part of |foam| and provide special boundary conditions for submarine hydrothermal flow calculations.
+In addition, we are including the library "libHydrothermalBoundaryConditions.so", which provides special boundary conditions for submarine hydrothermal flow calculations.

 Running the case
 ----------------